Schwarze-Research-Lab/bcwc_dashboard/README.md

 * Get a static IP issued by wisc from [here](https://access.services.wisc.edu/IPaddress)
 * Reach out to Paul Vreugdenhil for credenitals for a first time connection
   * Currently there is one end user account on the server named "bcwc", credentials are shared.
+* Connect to the UW VPN via the static account you are assigned.
+You will need to connect to the VPN to deploy even when on the UW net.
 * `ssh bcwc@bcwc.surgery.wisc.edu` and install an ssh key like normal.
 * A symlink in the home directy points to the root of the webserver